Nasserism: Interpretations

+To put it in retrospect, in Nasser and Nasserism 1973 Peter Mansfield emphasizes on the "personal charismatic leadership" that Vatikiotis also mentions, emphasizing an understanding that Nasserism had become an extension of Nasser himself.
+Fouad Ajami in On Nasser and His Legacy 1974, writes that Nasserism is not seen as a structured ideology but rather more as a symbol of Arab political uprising and strength.
+Ajami interprets it as, "Nasserism may ultimately be purely psychological and symbolic..."

 In Rethinking Nasserism (2004), Podeh and Winckler discuss another interpretation of Nasserism.
-According to them, "Western social scientists in the 1950s and 1960s, perceived Nasserism as a modernization movement and Nasser as a modernizing leader…Egypt was seen as a typical Third World country undergoing a process of decolonization and, under new revolutionary leadership, aspiring to national prosperity through modernization.
+According to them, "Western social scientists in the 1950s and 1960s, perceived Nasserism as a modernization movement and Nasser as a modernizing leader...Egypt was seen as a typical Third World country undergoing a process of decolonization and, under new revolutionary leadership, aspiring to national prosperity through modernization.
 Thus, Nasserism was perceived as an attempt to transform Egyptian traditional society through the modernization of its economy and society".

 Yet another insight into Nasserism is provided in Political Trends in the Fertile Crescent (1958) by Walid Khalidi, who discusses it as not an ideological movement, rather an "attitude of mind" that is "eclectic, empirical, radical, and yet conservative".
 According to Walidi, Nasserism was able to attract support in the Arab world because it "transferred, if only partially, to the Arab world itself, the center of decisions concerning the future of that world".
 Khalidi asserts that this change inspired self-confidence in the Arab community.
 In A History of the Modern Middle East (2018), the author also talks about how Nasserism inspired self-confidence in the Arab community.
 The author states, "Egypt had gained a measure of independence and pride that at that time seemed enviable and worthy of emulation."

 Ideology

-Nasserism is an Arab nationalist and pan-Arabist ideology, combined with a vaguely defined socialism, often distinguished from Eastern Bloc or Western thought by the label "Arab socialism".
-Though opposed ideologically to Western capitalism, Arab socialism also developed as a rejection of communism, which was seen as incompatible with Arab traditions and the religious underpinnings of Arab society.
-As a consequence, Nasserists from the 1950s to the 1980s sought to prevent the rise of communism in the Arab world and advocated harsh penalties for individuals and organizations identified as attempting to spread communism within the region.